jorgworkrepo/3sem_javascript_exercises/DOMEVENTS.md

 </br>

-1. Write the necessary code to add the new name to the array of names, and regenerate the \<ul> with the updated list.
+1. Write the necessary code to add a new name to the array of names, and regenerate the \<ul> with the updated list.

 **Hint:**

 You will probably see, very shortly that the name is added, the screen flickers and it's gone again.
 The problem is that it submits to the server, so the full page is reloaded.To prevent this you can call preventDefault() on the event argument which will prevent the default behavior (submit) and it should work.

-You can also use preventDefault() to prevent a link from actually forwarding to the link-address.
+You can also use **preventDefault()** to prevent a link from actually forwarding to the link-address.

-4. Add two more buttons to the form with the text: **“remove first”** and **“remove last”**.
-Implement the behavior inspired by how you solved part-b.
+1. Add two more buttons to the form with the text: **“remove first”** and **“remove last”**.

 ## 4)

 ## Using map and filter to create dynamic table-rows

-Yesterday you created a number of filter functions using the array given below.

 ```JS
     var cars = [